 * Direction is an absolute value and there is no min/max setting possible with this.
 You can select the direction axis to test; this can be either Heading, Pitch or Bank.
 Particle direction is a vector, with three components to indicate the amount of movement along each axis.
-Each component can be between 0 and 1 and this is used as an index into the gradient to choose the colour.
+Each component can be between 0 and 1 and this is used as an index into the gradient to choose the color.

 ** Fluid Density will only work if the SPH Fluid object is active in the scene.

-*** P-P Distance is the distance to the nearest particle from the one to be coloured.
+*** P-P Distance is the distance to the nearest particle from the one to be colored.
 It will only work if the 'Nearest Particle Data' switch has been checked in the emitter's 'Extended Data' tab so that the particle holds the distance to the nearest other particle.

 These are the values which set the range for the parameter chosen in the 'Gradient Parameter' setting.
 These are not available for the 'Age' or 'Direction' parameters.